sergeimolinari/bassotto/docs_template/source/getting_started/template_setup.md

 ### First step

 Before changing anything else, you should rename the project.
-In your preferred editor search for `"template_project"` and replace it with a concise version of your project's name.
-Importantly, you also need to rename the folder `src/template_project` to `src/<new_project_name>`!
+In your preferred editor search for `"bassotto"` and replace it with a concise version of your project's name.
+Importantly, you also need to rename the folder `src/bassotto` to `src/<new_project_name>`!

 ```{warning}